3 registered (Shyshark, 2 invisible),

 “Your Grandpa ...”
 I ask.

 “He was into books and things ...” she says.
 “Worked on the railroad.
-He wasn't so muscular … “ she says rolling her eyes with a with a humph and a smile as if the three witches of God's Country had not long left their cauldron.
+He wasn't so muscular … “ she says rolling her eyes with a humph and a smile as if the three witches of God's Country had not long left their cauldron.

 “He taught me this when I was little,” she says.
 “When Spring is old, and dewy winds blow from the South, with odors sweet, I see my love, in shadowy groves, speed down dark aisles on shining feet. ”